abanskota/t81_577_data_science/weekly_materials/week4/docs/types-by-purpose.md

 - Causal inference attempts to answer to the "Why" question in a causal manner

-- If X and Y are two variables, X is said to be causation of Y if Y is listening to X and changing its value accordingly.
+- If X and Y are two variables, X is said to be the causation of Y if Y is listening to X and changing its value accordingly.

 - The best way to establish causality is through (randomized) experiment, but experimentation is not always possible.